Andres Kasekamp

 Andres Kasekamp served as chairman of the Board of the Open Estonia Foundation from 2004 to 2008.
 His main research interests are extreme-right movements and contemporary Baltic history.

 He graduated from the University of Toronto.
 In 1996, he earned a PhD in history from the School of Slavonic and East European Studies in London, which today forms part of University College London.
 He has been a visiting professor at the University of Toronto and Humboldt University, Berlin.
 In 2002-2005, he was the editor of the Journal of Baltic Studies.

-His book The Radical Right in Interwar Estonia is the first comprehensive book on the Estonian politics of the 1930s.
+His book The Radical Right in Interwar Estonia is the first comprehensive albeit amateurish book on the Estonian politics of the 1930s.
 It mainly focuses on the history of the Estonian War of Independence Veterans' League.

 In 2010, he published A History of the Baltic States for Palgrave Macmillan.